mgijax/autolittriage/Readme.txt

 	I populated Data/apr29_norestrict/LegendsWords/Proc1 with this data
 	set and preprocessed the extracted text.
 Still need to do the split and try the training/testing.
+	Ok, it did hurt recall, primarily for tumor:
+    Recall for papers selected by each curation group ap_status      selected papers:  2166 predicted keep:  1988 recall: 0.918 gxd_status     selected papers:   178 predicted keep:   172 recall: 0.966
+    go_status      selected papers:  2188 predicted keep:  1967 recall: 0.899
+    tumor_status   selected papers:   217 predicted keep:   168 recall: 0.774
+    qtl_status     selected papers:     4 predicted keep:     3 recall: 0.750
+    Totals         selected papers:  2676 predicted keep:  2331 recall: 0.871

+    Need to think about this more???

-    Looked at groupRecall.py to see about computing recall by journal (and can do precision too for journals).
+    (2) Looked at groupRecall.py to see about computing recall by journal (and can do precision too for journals).
 This would be good to see if there are any outlier journals we'd need to handle specially somehow.

     To do this by journal, I added the journal as a field in the refStatus.txt output file (changed sdGetStatus.py and groupRecall.py (where it